davis4a6/Team_Two/README.md

 - Tableau or HTML, CSS, JAVASCRIPT

 ## Overview
-The purpose of this anaylsis is to use Supervised Machine Learning to understand whether or not employers are providing healthcare benefits that includes mental healthcare in the workplace.
+The purpose of this analysis is to use Supervised Machine Learning to understand whether or not employers are providing healthcare benefits that includes mental healthcare in the workplace.
+Our project would like to examine any relationships between mental health and employment.
+The dataset selected was survey data that asked participants to talk about their experiences with healthcare and mental health in the workplace.

 ## Results